matthewsilver/mergereduce/README.md

 The pipeline utilizes Spark, Redis, article comparison limited to articles in each category, and the MinHash text comparison algorithm to scale up more effectively in terms of computation and storage.

 ### Pipeline Architecture

+The MergeReduce pipeline involves taking in Wikipedia articles (https://dumps.wikimedia.org/enwiki/latest/, articles zipped in enwiki-latest-pages-articles.xml.bz2) and runs preprocessing, the code in the scripts _extract-wiki-data.sh_ and _preprocess-wiki-data.sh_, to generate two things:
+- A mapping of each Wikipedia article category to all of the articles that fall under that category
+- A mapping of each Wikipedia article to its [MinHash value](https://mccormickml.com/2015/06/12/minhash-tutorial-with-python-code/)

 ![Image of Pipeline](mergereduce_pipeline.png)

 ### Structure